peterhinch/micropython-nano-gui/DRIVERS.md

 # 1. Introduction

-With the exception of the Sharp displays use of these drivers is very simple: the main reason to consult this doc is to select the right driver for your display, platform and application.

-An application specifies a driver by means of `color_setup.py` or `ssd1306_setup.py` located in the root directory of the target.
+An application specifies a driver by means of `color_setup.py` located in the root directory of the target.
 This typically contains code along these lines:
 ```python
 import machine
 import gc